Jordan: I would like just to have a family. Like a mom and dad or just mom or just dad. I don’t really care.

 John: Yeah.

-Jason: … because it could be that my something might be we begin to take steps towards opening our home to children.
-It could also be, you know what, the Lord has blessed me with a business and maybe I get creative and I find ways to use my business, my restaurant or my, my repair shop or my counseling center.
-How could I use my something for the good of the whole?
+Jason: You know?
+Because it could be that my something might be we begin to take steps towards opening our home to children.
+It could also be, you know what, the Lord has blessed me with a business and maybe I get creative and I find ways to use my business, my restaurant, or my, my repair shop, or my counseling center.
+How can I use my something for the good of the whole?

 Jason: Yeah.